oktadev/okta-blog/_source/_posts/2019-10-25-intro-android-gradle.md

 In true Android fashion, you can configure most aspects of Gradle's behavior by providing Gradle with different configuration options.
 Going further, lots of freely available plugins add features to Gradle: extended error reporting, custom app icons, integration with other systems, etc.  You can also use Groovy or Kotlin to create your own completely custom plugins.

-This article will introduce you to the essential aspects of what Gradle does and how you can configure it I’ll also introduce you to a couple more advanced Gradle concepts.
+This article will introduce you to the essential aspects of what Gradle does and how you can configure it I'll also introduce you to a couple more advanced Gradle concepts.

 Your App will also use Okta to safely and easily authenticate users, so you can focus on your business while Okta gives you the security you need, plus services like: